 On June 15, 2010, the Company entered into a credit facility with Bank of America, N.A. as Administrative Agent, and KeyBank National Association as Documentation Agent.
 The facility consists of a \$30.0 million Term Loan and a \$5.0 million Revolving Credit Facility, both of which mature, pursuant to the April 25, 2012 Fifth Amendment to the Credit Agreement with the Lenders ("The Fifth Amendment") on July 1, 2013.
-Interest on the term loan is payable at the Company's choice of LIBOR plus 4.5%, or the Bank of America prime rate plus 3.5%.
-As of June 30, 2012, interest was payable at LIBOR plus 4.5%, which equaled approximately 4.74%.
+Interest on the term loan is payable at the Company's choice of LIBOR plus 4.0%, or the Bank of America prime rate plus 3.0%.
+As of September 30, 2012, interest was payable at LIBOR plus 4.0%, which equaled approximately 4.23%.

 On April 25, 2012, the Company entered into the Fifth Amendment.
 The Fifth Amendment reflects the previous four amendments to the original Credit Facility between the Company and the Lenders and modifies certain of those provisions.
-The Lenders agreed (i) that the changes in the composition of the Board contemplated by the Settlement Agreement did not constitute a "Change in Control" under the Credit Agreement, (ii) to a change of the maturity date under the Credit Agreement to July 1, 2013, (iii) to permit exclusion of certain expenses relating to the Settlement Agreement and the transactions contemplated thereby from the calculation of certain financial ratios, (iv) to the addition of a covenant requiring minimum liquidity at all times of not less than \$1.5 million at the end of each day and not less than \$2.0 million as of the end of each fiscal month, (v) that commencing August 1, 2012, the payment of a monthly ticking fee equal to 1% of the aggregate amount outstanding thereunder, which will have significant impact on the Company's monthly cash flow and (vi) an amendment fee equal to 1% of the aggregate amount outstanding thereunder of which 50 % was due and paid on the effective date of the Fifth Amendment, April 25, 2012.
-The remainder of the amendment fee will be paid in August 2012.
+The Lenders agreed (i) that the changes in the composition of the Board contemplated by the Settlement Agreement did not constitute a "Change in Control" under the Credit Agreement, (ii) to a change of the maturity date under the Credit Agreement to July 1, 2013, (iii) to permit exclusion of certain expenses relating to the Settlement Agreement and the transactions contemplated thereby from the calculation of certain financial ratios, (iv) to the addition of a covenant requiring minimum liquidity at all times of not less than \$1.5 million at the end of each day and not less than \$2.0 million as of the end of each fiscal month, (v) that commencing August 1, 2012, the payment of a monthly ticking fee equal to 1% of the aggregate amount outstanding thereunder and revolving credit commitments, which will have significant impact on the Company's monthly cash flow and (vi) an amendment fee equal to 1% of the aggregate amount outstanding there and paid on the effective date of the Fifth Amendment, April 25th, 2012 and the remaining 50% was due and paid during the three months ended September 30, 2012.
+During the three and nine months ended September 30, 2012, the Company incurred costs of \$0.5 million related to the monthly ticking fee.